 - Connect with someone you normally would and reach out to someone you have not heard from in a long while.

 I got a note from someone I worked with on a project at Patagonia – a vendor, not a Patagonia employee – who I hadn’t heard from in some time via LinkedIn.
-He was the project manager for a company in Canada and while we never met in person, we connected a great deal of the course of the project and through video conferences and email.
+He was the project manager for a company in Canada and while we never met in person, we connected a great deal over the course of the project and through video conferences and email.
 His note was kind, touching even, and I was really grateful to hear from him.

 Another friend from my first career in teaching emailed me with a note about a coworker from 30 years ago.
 He also cc-ed yet another coworker I hadn’t heard from in at least 20 years.
 This sparked some email exchanges and great conversations.
 It was great to connect.

 There’s nothing Earth shattering in my notes above but following these three steps has made a huge difference for me in this time of uncertainty and upheaval.
 Perhaps they will help you, too.
 I hope so.